History of Kenya: Independence

 In 1962, a KANU-KADU coalition government, including both Kenyatta and Ngala, was formed.
 The 1962 constitution established a bicameral legislature consisting of a 117-member House of Representatives and a 41-member Senate.
 The country was divided into 7 semi-autonomous regions, each with its own regional assembly.
 The quota principle of reserved seats for non-Africans was abandoned, and open elections were held in May 1963.
 KADU gained control of the assemblies in the Rift Valley, Coast and Western regions.
 KANU won majorities in the Senate and House of Representatives, and in the assemblies in the Central, Eastern and Nyanza regions.
 Kenya now achieved internal self-government with Jomo Kenyatta as its first president.
-The British and KANU agreed, over KADU protests, to constitutional changes in October 1963 strengthening the central government.
-Kenya attained independence on 12 December 1963 and was declared a republic on 12 December 1964 with Jomo Kenyatta as Head of State.
+The British and KANU agreed, over KADU protests, to constitutional changes in October 1963 strengthening the central government thus ensuring that Kenya would be a de facto single-party state.
+Kenya attained independence on 12 December 1963 as the Commonwealth realm of Kenya and was declared a republic on 12 December 1964 with Jomo Kenyatta as Head of State.
 In 1964 constitutional changes further centralised the government and various state organs were formed.
 One of the key state organs was the Central Bank of Kenya which was established in 1966.

 The British government bought out the white settlers and they mostly left Kenya.
 The Indian minority dominated retail business in the cities and most towns, but was deeply distrusted by the Africans.
 As a result, 120,000 of the 176,000 Indians kept their old British passports rather than become citizens of an independent Kenya; large numbers left Kenya, most of them headed to Britain.